Cover image for Top Renewable Energy Marketing Strategies for Sustainability Associations

 The financial impact is measurable.
 Associations with strong marketing programs see higher member retention rates (median 84% renewal rate), greater policy influence, and more sustainable funding streams.

-Yet many associations still view marketing as "too commercial" for mission-driven work—a misconception that limits their impact.
+Yet many associations still view marketing as "too commercial" for mission-driven work.
+That framing limits their impact.

-Understanding this distinction matters.
-Association marketing differs fundamentally from corporate marketing, focusing on:
+Association marketing differs fundamentally from corporate marketing.
+It focuses on:

 • Education: Translating complex renewable energy data into accessible insights